- Buy and sell BTC and 200+ other cryptos

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-If you've sold Bitcoin through a platform that permits PHP withdrawals, check to see what withdrawal methods are supported.
-Options include:
+If you've sold Bitcoin through a platform that permits fiat currency withdrawals, check to see what withdrawal methods are supported.
+Options may include:

 When choosing your withdrawal method, make sure you consider: